-The first term on the right shows that required returns during period t should be based on time t - 1 information.
+The first term on the right shows that required returns during period t should be based on time t-1 information.
 The second term on the right is the innovation in returns.
-Campbell (1991)'s log-linearization of the the present value relationship shows that innovations in returns are due to innovations in expected future required returns, expected future risk-free rates, and expected future dividend growth:
+Campbell (1991)'s log-linearization of the present value relationship shows that innovations in returns are due to innovations in expected future required returns, expected future risk-free so that, given positive (negative) news about expected emissions, each investor increases (decreases) her equity holdings if her dislike for emissions intensity, ν_m , is lower (higher) than a risk tolerance weighted average of the dislike for emissions intensity of all investors in the economy.